alanpich/slender/_content/modules/example-module-config.md

         'version' => '1.0.0',
         'foo' => 'bar',

+        // Classes to invoke when the module is loaded 'invoke' => array(
+            'MyVendor\MyModule\MyInvokableClass'
+        ),

         // Modules can register namespaces to be autoloaded
         // Supports PSR-0 and PSR-4 autoloading
         'autoload' => array(